Nanluoguxiang (South Luogu Lane)

 It is a pottery store where many people attracted by its creative and artistic environment.
 The workshop exhibits some resident artists' works, so you can admire the fine potteries while enjoying a cup of coffee.
 And some artists offer teaching classes, which means if you are interested in learning ceramics, you can have a try and make your own piece of pottery.

-Enjoy the Wide Variety of Food
+• Enjoy the Wide Variety of Food in Nanluoguxiang's Restaurants

-Nanluoguxiang is also an ideal place to taste plenty of diverse western and Chinese food.
+Nanluoguxiang street is also an ideal place to taste plenty of diverse western and Chinese food.
 Here are several recommended eating and drinking establishments:

 Wenyu Cheese Shop – offering the tastiest and purest cheese and plum juice.

-Nanluoguxiang
+Nanluoguxiang food

 Fish Nation – it is well-known for its British-style fish & chips, as well as pizza, pasta and very good beer.